ICTU/quality-time/docs/src/usage.md

 ### Via the API

-If the PDF report needs to be downloaded programmatically, e.g. for inclusion in a release package, use the API: `http://www.quality-time.example.org/api/v3/report/<report_uuid>/pdf`.
+If the PDF report needs to be downloaded programmatically, e.g. for inclusion in a release package, use the API: `https://www.quality-time.example.org/api/v3/report/<report_uuid>/pdf`.
 No authorization is needed for this API.

 The `report_uuid` is the unique identifier that *Quality-time* assigns to a report.
 It can be found by navigating to a report in the browser and looking for the `report_uuid` in the address bar.
-For example, when the URL in the browser's address bar is `http://www.quality-time.example.org/f1d0e056-2440-43bd-b640-f6753ccf4496?hidden_columns=comment`, the part between the last slash and the question mark is the `report_uuid`.
+For example, when the URL in the browser's address bar is `https://www.quality-time.example.org/f1d0e056-2440-43bd-b640-f6753ccf4496?hidden_columns=comment`, the part between the last slash and the question mark is the `report_uuid`.

-To hide metrics that do not need any action, set the `hide_metrics_not_requiring_action` parameter to true, i.e. `http://www.quality-time.example.org/api/v3/report/<report_uuid>/pdf?hide_metrics_not_requiring_action=true`.
+To hide metrics that do not need any action, set the `hide_metrics_not_requiring_action` parameter to true, i.e. `https://www.quality-time.example.org/api/v3/report/<report_uuid>/pdf?hide_metrics_not_requiring_action=true`.

-To hide columns from the report, set the `hidden_columns` parameter, for example `http://www.quality-time.example.org/api/v3/report/<report_uuid>/pdf?hidden_columns=target,comment`.
-Possible options are `trend`, `status`, `measurement`, `target`, `source`, `comment`, and `tags`.
+To hide columns from the report, set the `hidden_columns` parameter, for example `https://www.quality-time.example.org/api/v3/report/<report_uuid>/pdf?hidden_columns=target,comment`.
+Possible options are `trend`, `status`, `measurement`, `target`, `source`, `comment`, `issues`, and `tags`.

-To expand metrics and set the active tab of the metric detail information, use the `tabs` parameter, i.e. `http://www.quality-time.example.org/api/v3/report/<report_uuid>/pdf?tabs=<metric_uuid>:<tab_index>,<metric_uuid>:<tab_index>,...`.
+To expand metrics and set the active tab of the metric detail information, add the `tabs` parameter, i.e. `https://www.quality-time.example.org/api/v3/report/<report_uuid>/pdf?tabs=<metric_uuid>:<tab_index>,<metric_uuid>:<tab_index>,...`.
 The metric UUID can be found by navigating to a report in the browser, expanding the metric, and looking for the `tabs` parameter in the address bar.
-For example, when the URL in the browser's address bar is `http://www.quality-time.example.org/1d0e056-2440-43bd-b640-f6753ccf4496?tabs=d4c0dea1-b072-417f-804e-6045544748db:0`, the part between the equal sign and the colon is the metric UUID of the expanded metric.
+For example, when the URL in the browser's address bar is `https://www.quality-time.example.org/1d0e056-2440-43bd-b640-f6753ccf4496?tabs=d4c0dea1-b072-417f-804e-6045544748db:0`, the part between the equal sign and the colon is the metric UUID of the expanded metric.
 The number after the colon is the number of the active tab, e.g. 0 is the metrics configuration tab, 1 is the source configuration tab, 2 is the trend graph, etc.

-The use the subject trend table view instead of the default details view, use the `subject_trend_table` parameter and set it to true, for example `http://www.quality-time.example.org/api/v3/report/<report_uuid>/pdf?subject_trend_table=true`.
+To use the subject trend table view instead of the default details view, add the `subject_trend_table` parameter and set it to true, for example `https://www.quality-time.example.org/api/v3/report/<report_uuid>/pdf?subject_trend_table=true`.

 To change the number of dates and the time between dates shown in the trend table, use the `trend_table_nr_dates` and the `trend_table_interval` parameters.
 The number of dates should be an integer between 2 and 7.
 The interval should be an integer between 1 and 4 and is in weeks.

-To export an older version of a report, add the `report_date` parameter with a date value in ISO-format (YYYY-MM-DD), for example `http://www.quality-time.example.org/api/v3/report/<report_uuid>/pdf?report_date=2020-09-01`.
+To export an older version of a report, add the `report_date` parameter with a date value in ISO-format (YYYY-MM-DD), for example `https://www.quality-time.example.org/api/v3/report/<report_uuid>/pdf?report_date=2020-09-01`.

+Reports contain the report URL in the footer of the report.
+When exporting PDFs manually, the *Quality-time* frontend supplies the report URL to the API.
+When using the API directly to export a report to PDF, the report URL needs to be supplied as parameter.
+Add the `report_url` parameter with the URL of the report, for example `https://www.quality-time.example.org/api/v3/report/<report_uuid>/pdf?report_url=https://www.quality-time.example.org/api/v3/report/<report_uuid>`.

 ```{index} Export report
 ```